On June 22, the U.S. Supreme Court has ruled that police require a search

 cellphone location—will need a judge’s approval.

-The 5-4 ruling was written by conservative Chief Justice John Roberts siding
+The 5-4 ruling was written by conservative Chief Justice John Roberts,

-with the four most liberal justices.
-That reversed and remanded a Sixth
+who sided with the four liberal justices.
+That reversed and remanded a

 Carpenter v.
 United States is the first case regarding phone location data that the Supreme Court